leandrohsilveira/reactjs-hooks-rxjs/README.md

 It abstracts away the observable subscription and unsubscription and subscribes to observable changes updating it to component internal state, pretty simple huh?

 ## Task list example
-To be more pactical, let's implement a classic TODO List example using ReactJS and RXJS.
+To be more practical, let's implement a classic TODO List example using ReactJS and RXJS.

 ### Task store
 Here we control the task list state as an application state.